MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-update-collection.md

 ---
 # Create and update a collection in a canvas app

 Use a collection to store data that users can manage in your app.
 A collection is a group of items that are similar, such as products in a product list.
-For more information about different types of variables such as collections, see [Understand canvas-app variables](working-with-variables.md).
+For more information about different types of variables such as collections: [Understand canvas-app variables](working-with-variables.md).

 ## Prerequisites